Story Of British Cyclist Killed By French Hunter Takes Bizarre Twist — Sister Claims He Was Abusive Rapist

 At the time of his death, friends remembered Mark Sutton as fun-loving and kind, but his sister revealed a very different side of him in a social media post in the days after his death.
 Toghill said after her brother’s death that “world is a better place” and that her life can finally move forward from his abuse.

-“Time to pick myself up, dust myself off,” she wrote in a Facebook post (via the Sun).
+“Time to pick myself up, dust myself off,” she wrote in a Facebook post, via the Sun.
 “I’ve made some of the biggest steps of my whole life the last few days and I will get through this.
 I’ve got everything I need in my life to get back to being me, a happier and stronger me.”

 Toghill’s claims have exposed a rift in the family, the report noted.
 Their father took to Facebook to call her a liar, and a number of family members “liked” the post in apparent agreement.
 Sutton’s girlfriend also defended him against the claims he was a rapist.